NATIONAL NIGHT OUT DAY | FIRST TUESDAY IN AUGUST

 Shining a spotlight on community police programs, National Night Out increases connections between those who serve and their neighborhoods.
 Through a variety of programs designed to educate and improve relationships, dialogues open.
 Some of these programs include:

 - Drug prevention

 - Neighborhood watch

 The National Association of Town Watch sponsors National Night Out in the United States and Canada.
-Although the origin dates back to the early 1970’s the day has been celebrated since 1984.
+Although the origins date back to the early 1970s, the day has been celebrated since 1984.

 More recently Dog Walker Watch joined part of the program.
 Since dog owners, 75 million of them, walk almost daily with their dogs watching their neighborhoods, what better sets of eyes to assist law enforcement!
 Their extra eyes and ears keep watching while they walk their canine companions in communities all over the country aiding law enforcement.

 1 August 2023